couchbase/docs-operator/listAndDescribe.md

 Kind:		CouchbaseCluster
 ...
 ```
-Describing the cluster resource returns the deployed spec and it's active status.
-For more information about the response returned from the describe command can be found in the [Cluster Status Guide](clusterStatusGuide.md).
+Describing the cluster resource returns the deployed specification and its active status.
+For more information about the response returned from the describe command, see [Cluster Status Guide](clusterStatusGuide.md).